Vimjas/vim-python-pep8-indent/README.rst

 License and Authorship
 ----------------------

-This script is based on one from vim’s official `script repo`_  that was *not* originally written by me.
+This script is based on one from Vim’s official `script repo`_  that was *not* originally written by me.
 Unfortunately the indentation was off by one character in one case and the script hasn’t been updated since 2005.

 Even more unfortunately, I wasn’t able to reach any of the original authors/maintainers:
 **David Bustos** and **Eric Mc Sween**.

-So I fixed the annoyance it with the help of `Steve Losh`_ and am putting it out here so you don’t have to patch the original yourself.
+So I fixed the annoyance with the help of `Steve Losh`_ and am putting it out here so you don’t have to patch the original yourself.
 The original patch is still available here_.

 Over the time a lot more improvements have been contributed_ by `generous people`_.